mapeditor/tiled/docs/reference/tmx-map-format.rst

 The ``staggered`` orientation refers to an isometric map using staggered axes.

+The tilesets used by the map should always be listed before the layers.

 Can contain at most one: :ref:`tmx-properties`, :ref:`tmx-editorsettings` (since 1.3)